We have completed the safety improvements on South Road/Devon Street West.

-NPDC has secured $3.8 million in Transport Choices funding to deliver safety improvements on South Road/Devon Street West
+In 2024, NPDC secured $3.8 million in Transport Choices funding from the Government to construct safety improvements on South Road/Devon Street West.
+There has been zero rates contribution towards this project.

 Four separate projects were consulted on alongside Mā āke – Your Way.
 These were already funded and included the Spotswood College raised crossing, the Belair to Bayly walking and cycling project, Lorna Street signalisation, and the Belt Road side street treatments.
 The Belt Road project did not progress to construction.
 In addition, NPDC secured funding to deliver some of the works along South Road/Devon St West to complete some safety improvements.